Justified & Ancient: Origins

-"Stand by The JAMs" featuring Tammy Wynette
+"Stand by the JAMs" featuring Tammy Wynette

-In November 1991, the single "Justified & Ancient (Stand by The JAMs)" was released, featuring the lead vocals of country music singer Tammy Wynette, introduced in the sleevenotes as "the first lady of country".
+In November 1991, the single "Justified & Ancient (Stand by the JAMs)" was re-recorded, this time featuring the lead vocals of country music singer Tammy Wynette, introduced in the sleevenotes as "the first lady of country".
 Drummond flew to Nashville to personally produce the recording of Wynette's vocals.

-"Justified & Ancient (Stand by The JAMs)" was an upbeat and funky version of the song, the subtitle referencing Tammy Wynette's signature song "Stand by Your Man", and the inclusion of subtle pedal steel guitar also referencing Wynette's country origins.
-The "Justified & Ancient" single marked a departure from The KLF's previous "Stadium House" trilogy of hits, which were driven by hooks and riffs and emulated a live performance by using sampled crowd noise.
-In contrast, the riffs, samples and rap of "Justified & Ancient (Stand by The JAMs)" were secondary to its conventional song structure of verses and choruses.
+"Justified & Ancient (Stand by the JAMs)" was an upbeat and funky version of the song, the subtitle referencing Tammy Wynette's signature song "Stand by Your Man", and the inclusion of subtle pedal steel guitar also referencing Wynette's country origins.
+The "Justified & Ancient" single marked a departure from the KLF's previous "Stadium House" trilogy of hits, which were driven by hooks and riffs and emulated a live performance by using sampled crowd noise.
+In contrast, the riffs, samples and rap of "Justified & Ancient (Stand by the JAMs)" were secondary to its conventional song structure of verses and choruses.
 Still, a riff borrowed from Jimi Hendrix' "Voodoo Child (Slight Return)" runs through the choruses.

-A longer mix of this arrangement, "Justified & Ancient (All Bound for Mu Mu Land)", dispensed with the pedal steel and substituted Wynette's lead vocals with those of Maxine Harvey, a regular contributor to The KLF's material.
-It also contained an additional verse making references to various aspects of The KLF's mythology.
+A longer mix of this arrangement, "Justified & Ancient (All Bound for Mu Mu Land)", dispensed with the pedal steel and substituted Wynette's lead vocals with those of Maxine Harvey, a regular contributor to the KLF's material.
+It also contained an additional verse making references to various aspects of the KLF's mythology.

-Some commentators were suspicious that the surprising pairing of Wynette with The KLF ("perhaps the oddest modern-day pop pairing" according to The Independent) was a marketing ploy.
-Other commentators pointed to The KLF member Drummond's fondness for country music as motivating the collaboration, or to the fact a period of almost exactly 23 years separated the first airings of "Stand by Your Man" and "...
-(Stand by The JAMs)".
+Some commentators were suspicious that the surprising pairing of Wynette with the KLF ("perhaps the oddest modern-day pop pairing" according to The Independent) was a marketing ploy.
+Other commentators pointed to the KLF member Drummond's fondness for country music as motivating the collaboration, or to the fact a period of almost exactly 23 years separated the first airings of "Stand by Your Man" and "...
+(Stand by the JAMs)".

 "I really don't know why they chose me.
 I was apprehensive at first, but I'm really excited with the way it's all turned out", Wynette said.
 "Mu Mu Land looks a lot more interesting than Tennessee....
 But I wouldn't want to live there."

-"Justified & Ancient (Stand by The JAMs)" was the final single to be released commercially by The KLF through retail channels, following the US release of "America: What Time Is Love?" and followed only by a limited edition mail order release of a re-recording of "3 a.m.
+"Justified & Ancient (Stand by the JAMs)" was the final single to be released commercially by the KLF through retail channels, following the US release of "America: What Time Is Love?" and followed only by a limited edition mail order release of a re-recording of "3 a.m.
 Eternal" featuring Extreme Noise Terror.